-Instead, picking dog food brands with a limited number of ingredients that are focused on more fiber and protein is the way to go.
+Instead, picking dog food brands with limited ingredients focused on more fiber and protein is the way to go.
 The best foods for dogs with sensitive skin:

 3. Dietary Supplements

-While diet and dog food are far more important for treating dog psoriasis, adding dietary supplements to your pup's meal every day may also help control, contain, and possibly eliminate psoriasis.
+While diet and dog food are far more important for treating dog psoriasis, adding dietary supplements to your pup's daily meal may also help control, contain, and possibly eliminate psoriasis.

 - Omega-3 fatty acids

 - Vitamin C

 Some of the brands of dog supplements you may want to try:

 |Zesty Paws Allergy & Immune Supplement for Dogs -...